jacobvc/Neopixel-Display-System/NeopixelServer/README.md

 # Neopixel Server

-The NeopixelServer is an aplication running on an ESP32 that operates a Neopixel Matrix display and some physical I/O (mechanical relays and virtual LEDs).
+The NeopixelServer is an application running on an ESP32 Dev Board that operates a Neopixel Matrix display and some physical I/O (mechanical relays and virtual LEDs).

 The Neopixel Server is developed using the Arduino for ESP32 development tools